 Can I get NBN 250?

 Not everyone in Australia will be able to sign up to an NBN 250 plan.
 In order to access the superfast speeds, you will need to have either a fibre-to-the-premises (FTTP) or hybrid fibre coaxial (HFC) connection type at your property.
-Be sure to check with a range of ISPs if you have an HFC connection though, as some say an NBN 250 plan is only available in select cases.

 How much is an NBN 250 plan?